audeering/audb/docs/publish.rst

     )
     audformat.testing.create_audio_files(db, build_dir)

-This results in the following database:
+This results in the following database.

 .. jupyter-execute::